-Figure 9.4: Development sites and routes connecting them to the centre of town and other key destinations

-9.26 Specifically in the town centre, improving the experience of pedestrians in the Thoroughfare and the wider Town Centre was a key part of the Town Centre Connectivity project commissioned by the Town Council.
-This was seen as a way of supporting businesses and the health and safety of residents and drew on the earlier survey work of the Town Council's Urban Improvement Working Group.
+Figure 9.4: Development sites and routes connecting them to the centre of town and other key destinations residents and drew on the earlier survey work of the Town Council's Urban Improvement Working Group.
 The results of the work of the architects, which was informed by consultation with residents, can be found in the Town Centre section of the Plan.
 It includes some of the improvements to movement of pedestrians and cyclists found in this section of the plan.